 This simple yet delicious and accessible international sandwich, featuring a combination of pork and pickled vegetables will surprise your family.
 Pair this hearty sandwich with a simple green salad for a complete meal.

-The classic French Dip is tender slices of chuck roast served on crusty French rolls, with a side of rich au jus.
+The classic French Dip is tender slices of chuck roast served on crusty French rolls, with a side of a rich au jus.
 In our version, the chuck roast is slow cooked with beer, broth, onions, and spices and is topped with melted provolone cheese.
 This sandwich is a mouthwatering masterpiece.

 Pastrami and beer are two American favorites.
 All it takes is 20 minutes from start to finish to have an amazing sandwich that eats like a meal.
 Though the recipe calls for Swiss cheese, it’s also great with provolone too.
 You can also cook the pastrami in the crock pot and let it marinade all day so that its ready when you come home from work.
 Pair this modern deli classic with French fries and a kosher dill pickle.